teJab-2610/testing_scripts/README.md

 ## Dependencies
 This tool uses pyproject 0.1.17.
 ## How to install
-Go to the "myApp" folder in the root directory
+Go to the "webApp" folder in the root directory
 ~~~yaml
 cd ./webApp
 ~~~